 David was a contributing author to Judicial Review Law and Practice (1st Edition) published by Jordans.

-- Representing a waste operator in judicial review proceedings challenging the legality of a notice served on it pursuant to the Transfrontier Shipment of Waste Regulations 2007 requiring it to take back RDF material alleged to have been illegally exported to Poland.
+- Successfully represented a waste operator challenging the legality of a notice served on it pursuant to the Transfrontier Shipment of Waste Regulations 2007 requiring it to take back RDF material alleged to have been illegally exported to Poland.

 - Acted on behalf of a local authority in statutory nuisance proceedings relating to noise emanating from a motor racing circuit in North Yorkshire.

-- Successfully acted on behalf of a facility specialising in the recycling of plastics in an appeal under the Environmental Permitting Regulations against a notice revoking its environmental permit on alleged grounds of operator competence, nuisance from flies and risks from fire.
+- Successfully acted on behalf of a waste facility specialising in the recycling of plastics in an appeal against a notice revoking its environmental permit on alleged grounds of operator competence, nuisance from flies and environmental risks from fire.

 - Defending in significant environmental prosecutions, for example: